The Vermont Statutes Online

 § 1693.
 Standards Board for Professional Educators

 (b) Appointment and qualifications.
 All members of the Standards Board shall be appointed by the Governor for terms of three years, which shall begin July 1 of the year of appointment.
-Prior to appointing a member, the Governor shall consult with the State Board of Education, and, as appropriate, the Vermont National Education Association, the Vermont School Boards Association, the Vermont Principals Association, the Vermont Superintendents Association, the Vermont State Colleges, the University of Vermont, and the Association of Vermont Independent Colleges.
+Prior to appointing a member, the Governor shall consult with the State Board of Education and, as appropriate, the Vermont National Education Association, the Vermont School Boards Association, the Vermont Principals Association, the Vermont Superintendents Association, the Vermont State Colleges, the University of Vermont, and the Association of Vermont Independent Colleges.
 No person shall be eligible for more than one sequential reappointment.
 The Governor shall appoint a replacement to fill any vacancy on the Standards Board for the remainder of the term.
-The Governor shall assure appointments are consistent with the following requirements:
+The Governor shall ensure appointments are consistent with the following requirements:

 (1) Each member of the Standards Board shall be a citizen of the United States and a resident of Vermont.